 - Long-term safety of this drug is not known.
 Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with this drug.
+It is not known if this drug caused this effect.
 Do not use this drug without a break for a long time unless told to do so by the doctor.
-Use only on skin that has eczema.
+Use only on the affected skin.
 If you have questions, talk with the doctor.

 - This drug is not approved for use in children younger than 2 years of age.
 Talk with the doctor.